Nick-Chapman/beeb/README.md

 - allow objects with a 3rd strip
 - diffent objects can have diff nummber of strips
 - small meteor sprite data
+- objects with independent movement; different speeds

 TODO:
-- objects which move themselves
 - medium & large meteors
 - spaceship
 - bullets